brettdonald/overlay-lyrics/README.md

 # overlay-lyrics

-Single-page HTML app which uses the OpenLP API to continuously display song lyrics.
-We use this app within OBS to overlay song lyrics onto our church livestream.
+Single-page HTML app which uses the [OpenLP](https://openlp.org/) API to continuously display song lyrics.
+We use this app within [OBS Studio](https://obsproject.com/) to overlay song lyrics onto our church livestream.

 ## Setup